Messing With Bigfoot

 He was from Alytus, the same town where my mother had been baby-sitting when the Russians stormed into Lithuania in 1944.
 She got out in the nick of time with her aunt and her aunt’s four kids on a horse drawn wagon with a cow tied to the back.
 By 1966 it had been 22 years since she had seen anyone from her family, who were all stuck behind the Iron Curtain.

-Vyto Jokubaitis organized Zaibas and the Lithuanian American Club in Cleveland, and had gotten medals, although he never wore them to camp.
+Vytas Jokubaitis organized Zaibas and the Lithuanian American Club in Cleveland, and had gotten medals, although he never wore them to camp.
 The CYO gave him the “Saint John Bosco Award.”
 We all went to Catholic schools, but none of knew who John Bosco was.
 He sounded like chocolate syrup.

 We got up early every morning, raised our flags on poles we had brought, did exercises in a field, made breakfast, and took a break after that.
-We washed out clothes in the lake and dried them on our tent lines.
+We washed our clothes in the lake and dried them on our tent lines.
 Scooter was focused on physical fitness, so before lunch we had to go on a forced march.
 We wore Lemon Squeezer campaign hats and uniform green knee socks and were burdened with backpacks full of responsibility.
 Our only consolation was being let loose afterwards to run and dive into the lake.

 The younger scouts worked on merit badges in the afternoon.
 We were free to drift off, which we did, fooling around, exploring the shoreline, and mumbling the peg in secluded top-secret spots.